chromi/sce/README.md

   cubic-sce to default all TCP connections to use this CC algorithm, although setting it explicitly for individual test flows may be the preferred method

-In some setups, changing Linux's default pacing parameters may improve performance and reduce CE marks or drops (e.g. the one that may sometimes be seen as a flow reaches BDP).
-We've found the following settings to be an interesting starting point for experimentation:

-- `net.ipv4.tcp_pacing_ca_ratio` - set to 40 (Linux default is 120)
-- `net.ipv4.tcp_pacing_ss_ratio` - set to 100 (Linux default is 200)

 ## Cake and its SCE related parameters

 To test SCE, a bottleneck and SCE marking are needed between the TCP sender and receiver.
-Unless supplied another way, the Cake qdisc from this kernel must be used at the bottleneck.
+As an example, the Cake qdisc from this kernel must be used at the bottleneck.
 Cake's shaper is used to restrict bandwidth and create a bottleneck, then Cake can be configured to do SCE marking, which will mark IP packets with SCE as queue sojourn times increase.
-An example invocation of Cake is as follows:
+An example invocation of Cake is as
+follows:

 ```
 tc qdisc add dev enp1s0 root cake besteffort bandwidth 10Mbit sce